jdcast/microvascular-anastamosis/docs/source/kuka/index.rst

     * launch

-        contains launch file to start the `robot_state_publisher` for the suture tool.
+        contains launch file to start the `robot_state_publisher` for the kuka.

     * meshes

-        contains mesh files for endo360 tool and circular needle.
+        contains mesh files for the kuka robot.

     * urdf

-        contains the URDF files for the suture tool (endo360).
+        contains the URDF files for the kuka robot.

 * suture_tool_gazebo